4est-is-Forrest/square-iron/content/docs/Connectors/spawn-driver-function-1.md

         if r.status_code == 200:
             return s

-If the file 'Cookies' exists, a Session object imports cookies associated with the provided instance (can be empty) and performs a lightweight JSON query.
+If the file 'Cookies' exists, the Session imports cookies associated with the provided instance (can be empty) and performs a lightweight JSON query.
 Any return code other than 200 adds the instance to the 'logins' list.
 If the 'Cookies' file does not exist, naturally, all instances are added to 'logins' list.

 The Session query offers a quick way to test the state of cookies.